Quickstart

 Assembly order

-Edge AIinto the PCIe FFC connector on the Expansion Board.
-Align the Pin 1 arrow on the cable with the corresponding marking on the connector, fully insert, and close the latch. - Stack the Raspberry Pi 5 on top.
-Lower the Raspberry Pi 5 onto the 4× 5 mm male-female spacers.
-The Raspberry Pi 5's mounting holes should line up over the spacers, and the pogo pins on the Expansion Board's top side should make contact with the underside of the Raspberry Pi 5 GPIO header (two 5V pads and two GND pads).
+- Mount the Raspberry Pi 5.
+Lower the Raspberry Pi 5 onto the 4× 5 mm male-female spacers so the pogo pins on the Expansion Board's top side line up with and contact the underside pads of the Raspberry Pi 5 GPIO header (two 5V pads and two GND pads).
+Secure the Raspberry Pi 5 with 4× M2.5 × 5 mm plastic screws.

 Finger-tight is the spec.
 Loose spacers cause intermittent pogo-pin contact, which shows up as power glitches or reboots under load.
 Over-torquing strips the threads in the Raspberry Pi 5 PCB and the threads are not field-repairable.
 No power driver.